What is GLP?

 GAP Analysis, Certification Body, Selection, Cost Estimates

-• Finding the GAP between existing system related to GMP requirements
+• Finding the GAP between existing system related to GLP requirements

 • Selecting the appropriate certification Body